Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Analysis and MDP Design

 where $\mathbf{s}_{k+1-\eta_k}$ can be directly obtained by $\mathbf{s}_{k}$. $\hat{V}(\mathbf{s}_k) \triangleq \mathbb{E}[\hat{\mathbf{x}}_k \hat{\mathbf{x}}_k^\top]$ is the covariance of the remote estimate given in~\eqref{eq:V_hat}, where

-\end{prop} The proofs of Propositions~\ref{pro_3} and~\ref{pro_4} are given in~Appendices~B and~C, respectively. \begin{rem} From Propositions~\ref{pro_3} and~\ref{pro_4}, the per-step cost of the plant is determined by the finite-length vector state $\mathbf{s}_k$.
+\end{prop} The proofs of Propositions~\ref{pro_3} and~\ref{pro_4} are given in~\cite{liu2021DRL} due to the space limitation. \begin{rem} From Propositions~\ref{pro_3} and~\ref{pro_4}, the per-step cost of the plant is determined by the finite-length vector state $\mathbf{s}_k$.
 However, expressions for the cost functions are involved due to the sequential predictive control and the command buffer adopted at the actuator, as well as the consideration of plant disturbance, and local and remote estimation errors. \end{rem} By substituting plant index $i$ into the vector state and the cost functions \eqref{eq:Jx} and \eqref{eq:Ju}, the above results have opened the door to address the optimal scheduling problem of the $N$-plant-$M$-frequency WNCS with ETDC in~\eqref{quadratic cost} as a decision making problem with a countable state space.